SSFS-Robotics/Team13813/README.md

 Changes include:
  * Initial support for UVC compatible cameras
-    - If UVC camera has a unique serial number, RC will detect and enumerate by serial number.
+    - If UVC camera has a unique serial number, RC will goldPosition and enumerate by serial number.
     - If UVC camera lacks a unique serial number, RC will only support one camera of that type connected.
     - Calibration settings for a few cameras are included (see TeamCode/src/main/res/xml/teamwebcamcalibrations.xml for details).
     - User can upload calibration files from Program and Manage web interface.